 You may have bleeding gums if you:

-- Brush too hard or your toothbrush isn’t soft enough- If you brush too hard you can be causing damage to your gums.
+- Brushing Too Hard or Your Toothbrush Isn’t Soft Enough- If you brush too hard you can be causing damage to your gums.
 There is no real need to brush your teeth in a hard manner.
 If you find that the bristles of your toothbrush are harder than you thought you may want to switch to a softer brush for a little while.

-- Just started a flossing routine and your gums aren’t used to it yet- We should be flossing every day however this can be a hard habit to start.
-Once you do start a new routine of flossing it is very common for your gums to bleed hear and there.
+- Just Began A Flossing Routine- We should be flossing every day however this can be a hard habit to start.
+A new flossing routine could cause your gums to bleed.
 If it continues after a few days, try not to push so hard on your gums.
 The bleeding should go away.

 What Bleeding Gums Mean